jameshogan00/buttonsforwebsites/README.md

-A collection of buttons suitable for both bright and dark backgrounds on websites
+A collection of some buttons suitable for both bright and dark backgrounds on websites